-- Physiotherapy, rehabilitation and physical activity guidance are essential for older people both during and after a pandemic. - In person or remote access to older people's physiotherapy services should be maintained to prevent deterioration for older people living with a long-term condition. - Physiotherapists should promote public health messaging to prevent deconditioning during pandemic related restrictions. - Physical activity and falls prevention strategies for older people during restricted periods should include home-based exercise.
-This can be effectively supported through telehealth, online platforms and other virtual methods. - Physiotherapists can access information for online platforms and virtual access to home-based exercise collated by IPTOP - Physiotherapy assessments and interventions should be considered using technology enhanced rehabilitation. - Older people should be offered technical support to enable access to technology enhanced rehabilitation. - Physiotherapists should be aware that the prevalence of falls can increase during a pandemic and implement both individual and population-level interventions to mitigate this risk.
+Physiotherapy, rehabilitation and physical activity guidance are essential for older people both during and after a pandemic.

-• Physiotherapists should be aware of the health implications of social isolation and loneliness in older people.
+- In person or remote access to older people's physiotherapy services should be maintained to prevent deterioration for older people living with a long-term condition. - Physiotherapists should promote public health messaging to prevent deconditioning during pandemic related restrictions. - Physical activity and falls prevention strategies for older people during restricted periods should include home-based exercise.
+This can be effectively supported through telehealth, online platforms and other virtual methods. - Physiotherapists can access information for online platforms and virtual access to home-based exercise collated by IPTOP. - Decision making around the suitability of remote care can be supported by toolkits such as those published in 'Remote care'. - Physiotherapy assessments and interventions should be considered using technology enhanced rehabilitation. - Older people should be offered technical support to enable access to technology enhanced rehabilitation. - Physiotherapists should be aware that the prevalence of falls can increase during a pandemic and implement both individual and population-level interventions to mitigate this risk. - Physiotherapists should be aware of the health implications of social isolation and loneliness in older people.